-The Template Library is an irreplaceable companion to the Publisher, but also other tools in your Frontify environment.
-The Template Library will allow you to store design templates and give them a dedicated space from where you can simply pick them up and create new customizable publications.
+The Template Library is an irreplaceable companion to the Digital and Print Templates product, with a connection to other tools in your Frontify environment.
+The Template Library will allow you to store design templates and give them a dedicated space from which you can simply pick them up and create new customizable publications.

 Creating a Template Library & Add Templates in Frontify